Libraries and Archives

 moving images, and

-archived web pages in the collections, and provides
+as well as archived web pages in the collections, and provides

 specialized services for adaptive reading and